ZviRosenfeld/MinMaxSearch/README.md

 ### CacheMode
 Caching lets the engine remember stares that lead to certain win, losses or draws, so that it doesn't need to re-search trees it's already searched.
+Note that caching will only work if you implement Equals and GetHashValue in a meaningful way for your states.
 Caching is available since version 1.4.3.

 We support 3 modes of caching: